stormchaserroleplaying/stormchaserRPG/Introduction/RPGs/index.md

 ---
-title: What is a Roleplaying Game?
+title: Roleplaying Games
 parent: Introduction
 nav_order: 3
 ---

-# What is a Roleplaying Game?
+# Roleplaying Games
 A roleplaying game is an interactive story where one player, the Game Master (GM), sets the scene and presents challenges, while other players take the roles of player characters (PCs) and attempt to overcome those challenges.
 Danger comes in the form of monsters, devious traps, and the machinations of adversarial agents, but Stormchaser also provides political schemes, puzzles, interpersonal drama, and much, much more.

 The game is typically played in a group of four to seven players, with one of those players serving as the group’s Game Master.
 The GM prepares, presents, and presides over the game’s world and story, posing challenges and playing adversaries, allies, and bystanders alike.
 As each scene leads into the next, each player contributes to the story, responding to situations according to the personality and abilities of their character.
 Dice rolls, combined with preassigned statistics, add an element of chance and determine whether characters succeed or fail at actions that they attempt.